Public auto insurance: Elsewhere in Canada

 Other provinces have considered introducing a public auto insurance system.
 The Ontario New Democratic Party won the 1990 provincial election on a platform that included public auto insurance.
 After assuming office, Premier Bob Rae appointed Peter Kormos, one of the most vocal proponents of public insurance, as the minister responsible for bringing forward the policy.
-With the onset of the recession, however, both business and labour groups expressed concern about layoffs and lost revenues.
+With the onset of the early 1990s recession, however, both business and labour groups expressed concern about layoffs and lost revenues.
 The government dropped the policy in 1991, which was one reason for its loss of power in 1995.

 Public auto insurance has also been considered in New Brunswick after private insurance rates nearly doubled from 2003 to 2005 but was ultimately rejected by the provincial government.
 It was also an issue in Nova Scotia during its 2003 provincial election and remained in the platform of the official opposition, the Nova Scotia New Democratic Party during the 2006 election campaign.
 However, it did not appear in the NDP platform in the 2009 campaign, and during the NDP's majority government, it failed to introduce a public insurance scheme.
 Public auto insurance was also under consideration by the Newfoundland and Labrador Progressive Conservative government of Danny Williams in 2004 as a "last resort" when private insurance firms threatened to pull out of the province in response to legislation rolling back premiums.

 Australia

-Compulsory third-party insurance (CTP) is compulsory in every state in Australia and is paid as part of vehicle registration.
+Compulsory third-party insurance (CTP) exists in every state in Australia and is paid as part of vehicle registration.
 It covers the vehicle owner and any person who drives the vehicle against claims for liability for death or injury to people caused by the fault of the vehicle owner or driver.
 CTP may include any kind of physical harm, bodily injuries and may cover the cost of all reasonable medical treatment for injuries received in the crash, loss of wages, cost of care services and, in some cases, compensation for pain and suffering.

 There are three states and one territory that do not have a private CTP scheme.
 In Victoria, the Transport Accident Commission provides CTP through a levy in the vehicle registration fee, known as the TAC charge.
 A similar scheme exists in Tasmania through the Motor Accidents Insurance Board.
 A similar scheme applies in Western Australia, through the Insurance Commission of Western Australia (ICWA).
 The Northern Territory scheme is managed through Territory Insurance Office (TIO).
 In South Australia prior to July 2016, Compulsory Third-Party Insurance was provided by the Motor Accident Commission, but is now provided by private companies.